 Federal antitrust policy’s commitment to federalism is strong – so strong, in fact, that it permits states to immunize almost any kind of intrastate conduct as long as they state their wishes clearly and do not permit private actors to hijack the process.
 At the same time, however, the inference is strong that the states have a commitment to the maintenance of competition – attested by the fact that nearly every state has an antitrust law of its own, most of them modeled on the Sherman Act.
 For that reason the presumption must be strong that before state action immunity will be granted the state must assert with clarity that this was the policy it intended.

 Hovenkamp, Herbert J., "Antitrust’s State Action Doctrine and the Ordinary Powers of Corporations" (2012).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1904.